CS 418

 Machine problems are submitted on a custom course submission site that provides some limited automated feedback (mostly of the form did it run on our server); they are graded primarily by hand.

 I expect each MP to take the average student between 10 and 20 hours to complete.
+Points for MPs are roughly aligned with expected time.

 No Final